Skip to main content

 Run Selected Tests

-2. Click Run All (runs selected when any are selected) or the play button on individual test cards
+2. Click Run All (runs only selected when any are checked)

 Click the play icon (▶) on any test card to run just that test.